This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 Walk down to Battery Park, where the Dutch colonized 'New Amsterdam" in 1624.

 Ride the free Staten Island Ferry for fantastic vistas, see the solemn and moving 9/11 Memorial and go to the top of One World Observatory and be blown away by just how much and far you can see.
-End your day with a relaxing walk on the High Line Park.
+End your day with a relaxing walk along the High Line Park.

 "Live Like A Local" - Having seen the big sights, it's time to relax and spend the day doing what New Yorkers do on their days off: walk, shop and eat.